KCOM Osteopathic Medicine

 Verification is the process by which the Financial Services Office checks the accuracy of the information submitted by the student when applying for federal financial aid.
 It is intended to reduce errors in the financial information that students submit so eligible applicants can receive the correct amount of financial assistance.

 ATSU will verify all applicants who are selected for verification from the federally approved edits.
 If selected, students will need to submit a signed copy of their federal income tax return from the prior calendar year along with a verification worksheet.
 ATSU will compare the tax return and the verification worksheet to the Institutional Student Information Record (ISIR) to verify required items.
 Financial aid will not be awarded until the verification is complete.

 Professional judgment allows the Director and Assistant Director the flexibility to evaluate individual students with extenuating circumstances on a case-by-case basis.
 This authority is clearly stated in the federal regulations and is used as needed.
 The adjustments may be made in the cost of attendance, expected family contributions, or satisfactory academic progress.

 Although every effort is made to meet a student's financial need, financial assistance is not an entitlement and, in some instances, not all of a student's need will be met.

-Financing a health professions education is an investment in your future.
+Financing a medical school education is an investment in your future.
 As a major investment, it should be entered into with conscientious planning.
 Setting goals and establishing a game plan are essential in order to minimize your debt.

 A simple financial plan begins with the establishment of a long-term goal.
-As a physical therapy student, for example, your long-term goal might be to set up a private practice in your hometown.
+As an osteopathic student, for example, your long-term goal might be to set up a private practice in your home town.
 As you plan your strategies to reach this end, keep in mind that your short- and mid-term goals should be consistent with and built upon this long-term goal.
 To help keep you on track, it is important to develop a budget.